 Stem 6: Reverb

-We mix the stems together then go back in and tweak each stem individually (e.g. EQ the vocals separately/run the drums through analogue processors/compress & EQ the bass…) so each stem is optimised in context of the track pre-master.
+We mix the stems back together then tweak each stem individually (e.g. EQ the vocals separately/run the drums through analogue processors/compress & EQ the bass and kick to work best together etc…) so each stem is optimised in the context of the track pre-mastering.